-Now that you know all about essential oils for varicose veins, choose your favorite and use it in a hot or cold compress, as a massage oil, or even in the bath.
+Choose your favorite essential oil and use it in a hot or cold compress, as a massage oil, or even in the bath.
 To make a cold or hot compress for your varicose veins, soak a cloth in a blend of a few drops of essential oil and water.
 Apply the compress to the affected area for 15 minutes while keeping your legs elevated.